cerner/terra-ui/src/terra-dev-site/guide/Internationalization/AddingTranslations.b.guide.md

 }
 ```

 Translations must be included for each locale the app intends to support.
-At a minimum, apps must included `en` translations as `en` is the fallback locale for terra-base.
+At a minimum, apps must include `en` translations as it is intended to be the fallback locale for terra-base.

 Translation keys should be namespaced and unique to prevent translation key collision from other dependencies.